unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 [SonarQube](https://www.sonarsource.com/products/sonarqube/) (formerly Sonar) is an open source platform developed by [SonarSource](https://www.sonarsource.com/) for continuous inspection of code quality to perform automatic reviews with `static analysis` of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.

-## What is static analysis of code
+## What is a static analysis of a code

 `Static program analysis` is the analysis of computer software that is performed without actually executing programs, in contrast with dynamic analysis, which is analysis performed on programs while they are executing.

-There are two main ways to analyse the code without execution:
+There are two main ways to analyze the code without execution:

 * Analysis of `source code`